-- 1 tablespoon bacon fat, coconut oil or ghee
+- 4 tablespoons bacon fat, coconut oil, or ghee, divided

 - Juice of 1 orange

 - Sea salt & black pepper to taste

 FRIED SAGE LEAVES